harshithbelagur/Parallel-Programming/README.md

 # Parallel-Programming

-CS361 - Parallel Programming at National Institute of Technology
+CS361 - Parallel Programming at National Institute of Technology, Warangal